openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 * `Unit Publishing Status and Visibility to Students`_
 * `Unit Publishing Status`_

-When developing your course, you perform the following tasks with units:
+When developing your course, you complete the following tasks with units.

 * `Create a Unit`_
 * `Edit a Unit`_